 Conclusion

 This contribution proposed the signalling of Low Frequency Non-Separable Transform (LFNST).
 In the current design, LFNST was determined according to the two types of the number of non-zero transform coefficients in a coding block.
 The proposed method removed two counters by using block size restriction and existing syntax elements, i.e., cbf, last_sig_coeff and coded_sub_block_flag.
-Simulation results reportedly showed almost no BD-rate losses averagely for luma in AI/RA/LDB by 0.02%/0.00%/0.00% comparing VTM-5.0 and by 0.02%/-0.01%/0.00% by CE-6.2.1a, so the adopt of proposed signaling into VVC is recommended in terms of reducing hardware complexity.
+Simulation results of the proposed method implemented on top of VTM-5.0 reportedly showed that no BD-rates loss for luma in AI/RA/LDB are 0.02%/0.00%/0.00% comparing VTM-5.0.
+In addition, the results of the proposed method implemented on top of CE6-2.1a show also no BD-rates loss for luma in AI/RA/LDB are 0.08%/0.01%/0.00% comparing VTM-5.0., Therefore, the adopt of proposed signaling into VVC is recommended in terms of reducing hardware complexity.

 Acknowledgment